Back to all posts

 The ideal frequency for a massage really depends on your personal goals.
 Are you trying to manage chronic pain, or are you looking for general stress relief and relaxation?
 For ongoing issues like severe pain or tension, you might benefit from more frequent sessions, perhaps every couple of weeks to start.
 If your goal is maintenance and overall wellness, a monthly deep tissue massage is a great rhythm to aim for.
 The best approach is always to chat with your therapist.
 They can assess your specific needs and help you create a schedule that works for your body, your budget, and your lifestyle.

-Simple Hydration and Self-Care Tips
+Hydrate and Rest: Simple Self-Care Tips

 One of the easiest and most important things you can do is drink plenty of water before and after your session.
 Massage helps release metabolic waste from your muscle tissues, and staying hydrated helps your body flush everything out.
 This simple step can significantly reduce post-massage soreness and help you recover faster.
 After your appointment, try to take it easy for the rest of the day.
 Give your body time to process the therapeutic work.
 A warm bath with Epsom salts can also be a wonderful way to soothe any tender spots and prolong that feeling of deep relaxation.